 - Nonprofit Umbrella Groups: Communications with umbrella groups, presentations to umbrella groups, enlisting groups to promote our program in their materials.

 - Promptly follow-up with every agency that requests information.

 - PR: Newsletter, Press articles, TV spots, etc.

-Potential recipients are invited to submit an application for art to The Art Connection.
+Potential recipients are invited to submit a complete application for art to The Art Connection.
 The agency packet includes but is not limited to:

 - Welcome Cover Letter/Email